duxfrederic/ddmsoft/index.md

 ## Basic workflow with DDMSoft
 We have used DDMSoft extensively in our differential dynamic microscopy routine, and we think that our workflow has become quite efficient.
-The main line are as follows:
+The main lines are as follows:

 * Have DDMSoft installed on the same computer that captures the microscopy videos.
 * After recording some videos: in folder that contains the videos, create companion textfiles with
  * The pixel size in meters
  * The acquisition frame rate in frames per second
-  It should look like this
+  The content of the text file should look like this
   ```
   pixelsize: 1.1e-7
   framerate: 913
   ```
+  You can either create a single text file for all the videos (the same parameters will then apply to all of them), or create one textfile per video with the same name (but ending in .txt rather than e.g. .avi).

 You may then switch to DDMSoft and refer to the image below.